SQL Server Backup to URL Best Practices and Troubleshooting

 Unique file name for every backup is recommended to prevent accidentally overwriting the blobs.

-When creating a container, it is recommended that you set the access level to private, so only users or accounts that can provide the required authentication information can read or write the blobs in the container.
+When creating a Windows Azure Blob container, it is recommended that you set the access level to private, so only users or accounts that can provide the required authentication information can read or write the blobs in the container.

-Failed backup activity can result in an invalid backup file.
+Failed backup activity can result in a invalid backup file.
 We recommend periodic identification of failed backups and deleting the blob files.
 For more information, see Deleting Backup Blob Files with Active Leases

-WITH COMPRESSIONoption during backup can minimize your storage costs and storage transaction costs.
+Use the WITH COMPRESSION option during backup can minimize your storage costs and storage transaction costs.
 It can also decrease the time taken to complete the backup process.

 Handling Large Files

 The SQL Server backup operation uses multiple threads to optimize data transfer to Windows Azure Blob storage services.
 However the performance depends on various factors, such as ISV bandwidth and size of the database.
 If you plan to back up large databases or filegroups from an on-premise SQL Server database, it is recommended that you do some throughput testing first.
-Azure SLA for Storage has maximum processing times for blobs that you can take into consideration.
+Windows Azure storage SLA’s have maximum processing times for blobs that you can take into consideration.

-WITH COMPRESSIONoption as recommended in the Managing Backup section, it is very important when backing up large files.
+Using the WITH COMPRESSION option as recommended in the Managing Backup section, it is very important when backing up large files.

-To avoid errors due to unsupported options or limitations, review the list of limitations, and support for BACKUP and RESTORE commands information in the SQL Server Backup and Restore with Microsoft Azure Blob Storage Service article.
+To avoid errors due to unsupported options or limiations, review the list of limitations, and support for BACKUP and RESTORE commands information in the SQL Server Backup and Restore with Windows Azure Blob Storage Service article.

 The credential specified in the BACKUP or RESTORE command does not exist.
 To avoid this issue, you can include T-SQL statements to create the credential if one does not exist in the backup statement.
 The following is an example you can use: